 Step 5: Hand that information over to your planner, who will do some numbers crunching and analysis.

 Step 6: Listen to your planner’s conclusions and recommendations.
 Maybe you need to tweak your investment mix or save more in your Roth IRA.
-He or she could also have some reality checks for you—like if getting that vacation home isn’t going to happen.
+He or she could also have some reality checks for you—such as if getting that vacation home isn’t going to happen.

 Whether done on your own or with a pro, planning is one of the best things you can do for your finances.
 Some of the benefits are: